 Although sodium percarbonate is best known as a bleaching agent, sodium percarbonate is not a chlorine bleach.
 The two work very differently.
 It is all to do with the molecules and electrons and how their structure is changed.

-Sodium percarbonate is the main ingredient in the Vanish stain removal products.
-If Vanish contained chlorine bleach and it was used in the laundry then all the clothes would come out various shades of white and the material would be considerably weaker.
-When using an oxygen stain remover the stain colour is removed and the clothes fibres remain intact.
+If a chlorine bleach was used in the laundry then all the clothes would come out various shades of white and the material would be considerably weaker.
+When using an oxygen bleach the stain is removed but the clothes fibres remain intact.

 Why does sodium percarbonate work so well on moss and algae?

 Oxygen bleaches, such as sodium percarbonate, work at breaking down single celled organisms such as moss roots and algae structures.
 This makes it a very effective moss killer and algae remover/killer.
 It breaks down moss spores which moss uses to reproduce, reducing the chance of the moss regrowing in the future.

 Other benefits and uses for sodium percarbonate.

 There are many uses for this super Eco friendly product in and around the home.